rays/OSync/README.markdown

-Please see [osyn.org](http://osync.org) for the oSync specification
+Please see [osyn.org](http://osync.org) for the OSync specification